SomersInias/NPC-RAG-Application/README.md

 - Upload a text file defining your NPC character.
 Ensure the document follows the format the same the example npc [here](https://github.com/SomersInias/NPC-RAG-Application/blob/main/data/testnpc1.txt)
 - Start chatting with your NPC by typing in the chat input box.

+## Note

+Note that this is just a quickly created showcase project.
+Creating intelligent NPCs using AI technology comes with challenges, including handling context limitations, ensuring consistent character behavior, and making sure the NPC understands the user intent and the context.

 ## Demo

 ![2025-03-1016-06-29-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/73060392-1a18-4689-a679-496e7e06d8ff)